James D. Mancuso

 MD, DrPH, MPH (Chair, Department of PMB)

 MPH, Johns Hopkins School of Public Health and Hygiene

-BiographyCOL James (Jamie) Mancuso is an active duty Army physician who has served the military for 30 years.
+BiographyCOL James (Jamie) Mancuso is an active duty Army physician who has served the military for more than 30 years.
 Originally from Boston's North Shore, COL Mancuso first enlisted in the infantry, serving for 2 years in Germany, during which time he deployed to Operation Desert Storm.
 He then completed his undergraduate degree at the University of Massachusetts at Boston and medical school at the Uniformed Services University of the Health Sciences (USU) in the Class of 1998.
 While completing his residency in Preventive Medicine and Public Health at the Walter Reed Army Institute of Research (WRAIR), he also completed his Master of Public Health (MPH) at Johns Hopkins School of Public Health and Hygiene.
 After service in several public health assignments, he returned to USU to complete a Doctorate in Public Health (DrPH), leading a clinical trial of tuberculosis (TB) diagnostics at Fort Jackson.
 Throughout his career, he has maintained an active clinical and research practice in TB both in military and non-military populations.

 Representative publications, projects, and/or deployments

 Deployments to Iraq (Operation Desert Storm-1990/1 and Operation Iraqi Freedom-2003), Pakistan (Operation Lifeline-2005/6), Japan (Operation Tomodachi-2011), and Liberia (Operation United Assistance-2015)